Ancient music: India

 Jatis are elaborated in greater detail in the text Dattilam, composed around the same time as the Natya Shastra.

 China

 Most guqin books and tablature written before the twentieth century confirm that this is the origin of the guqin, although now it is viewed as mythology.
 In Chinese literature, the guqin dates back almost 3,000 years, while examples of the instrument have been found in tombs that date back to about 2,000 years ago.
 Although the ancient literature states its beginnings, the origin of the guqin has still been a subject of debate over the past few decades.

+Greece

+"Music played a very important part in almost every aspect of life for the ancient Greeks."
+Our knowledge of this music comes from actual music fragments of musical scores, literary references, and remains of ancient musical instruments left behind.
+Three musical instruments that were commonly found are the kithara, a plucked string instrument; the lyre, also a string instrument; and the aulos, a double-reed instrument.
+Music (or Mousike) was taught to most Greek men to master a musical instrument competently, sing and perform choral dances.

+As part of the seven liberal arts curriculum, music was grouped in the quadrivium, which compressed the disciplines regarded as most important.
+It was also heavily related to astronomy, as Pythagoreanism suggested the metaphysical theory that celestial bodies' movements created music.
+This is what is known as musica universalis.

 Rome

 The music of ancient Rome borrowed heavily from the music of the cultures that were conquered by the empire, including music of Greece, Egypt, and Persia.
 Music pervaded many areas of Roman life. including the military, entertainment in the Roman theater, religious ceremonies and practices, and almost all public/civic occasions.

 The philosopher-theorist Boethius translated into Latin and anthologized a number of Greek treatises, including some on music.
 His work The Principles of Music (better-known under the title De institutione musica) divided music into three types: Musica mundana (music of the universe), musica humana (music of human beings), and musica instrumentalis (instrumental music).